AzurePi/AzurePi/README.md

-Hi, I’m Azure (though if you've met me offline, you probably know me as Pedro).
+Hi, I’m Azure (though if you've met me irl, you probably know me as Pedro).

 I’m currently studying to become a computer scientist.
 I also have a passion for reading, watching cartoons, and worldbuilding.

 <div align="center">
   <a href="https://github.com/AzurePi">